-Use DriveLock Application Control to specifically restrict or allow the use of applications on your corporate computers.
+The Application Control feature allows you to selectively restrict or allow the use of applications on your corporate computers.

-Note: Note that DriveLock Application Control is not automatically included in the standard DriveLock installation package.
+Note: Please note that Application Control is not automatically part of the basic DriveLock functionality.
 If you have not entered a license for it, this node will not appear in your DriveLock Management Console.
-Depending on the lizense, some functionalities, such as application behavior control, may not be available.
+Depending on the license, some functionalities, such as application behavior control, may not be available.

-DriveLock Application Control includes the following features:
+DriveLock Application Control includes several functions:

 - Application rules: By blacklisting and/or whitelisting applications, you can define basic rules to determine which applications are allowed to run and which are blocked.
 This lets you control the use of any application on computers where DriveLock is installed.
-Different criteria determine whether access is allowed or blocked. - Application behavior rules: Define exactly what applications are allowed to do, for example, the permissions they get, the directories they can write to, and the processes they can start.
+Application unblocking or blocking can be defined based on various filter properties. - Application behavior rules: Define exactly what applications are allowed to do, for example, the permissions they get, the directories they can write to, and the processes they can start.
 By recording application behavior via remote agent control, you can automatically generate application behavior rules. - Local learning: In addition to the rules you define in policies, you can also make the DriveLock Agent learn locally what DriveLock Application Control allows.